isomerpages/mlaw-corp/_covid19/11-A-relief-for-contracts-construction-delays.md

 ---
 layout: leftnav-page-content
-title: Part 8 of the Act-Relief for Contracts affected by Construction Delays
+title: Overview – Relief for contracts affected by construction delays under Part 8 of the Act
 permalink: /covid19-relief/relief-for-contracts-construction-delays
-breadcrumb: Relief for Contracts affected by Construction Delays under Part 8 of the Act
+breadcrumb: Overview – Relief for contracts affected by construction delays under Part 8 of the Act
 collection_name: covid19
 second_nav_title: Part 8 of the Act-Relief for Contracts affected by Construction Delays
 ---